inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 - Includse a CLI interface

 `dbt CLOUD`
-- SaaS application that extends the capabilities of dbt Core where you can develop and manage dbt projects
+- SaaS application that extends the capabilities of dbt Core
 - web based IDE that allows you to develop, run and test a dbt project
 - Offers additional features such as
     - Job orchestration